-Estero is a decidedly white-collar town, with fully 89.53% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Estero is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Estero who work in sales jobs (18.38%), management occupations (13.55%), and office and administrative support (12.30%).
+Estero is a decidedly white-collar town, with fully 88.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Estero is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Estero who work in sales jobs (19.71%), management occupations (15.75%), and office and administrative support (12.35%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Estero telecommute to their jobs.
+Overall, about 12.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Estero is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Estero is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Estero home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Estero residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Estero include Irish, Italian, English, and Polish.
+The greatest number of Estero residents report their race to be White, followed by Asian.
+Important ancestries of people in Estero include German, Irish, English, Italian, and Polish.

 The most common language spoken in Estero is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Tagalog.